bruno-yamada/study-notes/docs/azure/026-azure-network-connectivity-and-name-resolution.md

 ## Virtual Network Gateways
 - takes a long time to create
 - require a dedicated subnet, usually /28
-- creates vms to act as gateway
+- creates 2 vms to act as gateway, one to be active and 1 as fallback
 - is created to be a vpon gateway or expressRoute
 - networks connects to it using IPSec or IKE VPN tunnels
 - can also be used to connect 2 VNEts